 - The presentation pauses on each presenter’s opening and closing slides.

-- All slide elements have been copied correctly from each of the twenty slides in the individual presentations.
+- You’ve copied all slide elements correctly from each of the twenty slides in the individual presentations.

 - The presentation auto-advances every twenty seconds on each of the twenty presentation slides.